AnneDirkson/LexNorm/README.md

 - Normalization of generic abbreviations and slang
 - Normalization of domain-specific (patient forum) abbreviations
 - Spelling correction

+For more detail on the pipeline see:

+Dirkson AR, Verberne S, Sarker A and Kraaij W (Under submission).
+Data-driven Lexical Normalization for Medical Social Media.
+Multimodal Technologies and Interaction [Text Mining in Complex Domains].

+Please refer to our article if you use this module.

 # Required files:
 Prior to running this normalizer you will need to download the tetragram.binary and trigram.binary models in the N-gram-language-models file at https://data.mendeley.com/datasets/dwr4xn8kcv/3.
 These models have been developed by Abeed Sarker and Graciela Gonzalez- Hernandez [1]